Chart Color Schemes

 The level of residential development activity in Theodore is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Theodore averaged approximately one new dwelling approval per year.
-Between financial years 2021 (FY-21) and 2025 (FY-25), an estimated seven homes were approved, with no approvals recorded so far in FY-26.
-Despite population decline during this period, new supply has likely kept pace with demand, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Theodore averaged around 1 new dwelling approval per year.
+Over the past five financial years, between FY21 and FY25, an estimated 7 homes were approved, with no approvals recorded so far in FY26.
+This limited supply has likely kept up with demand given population decline, offering good choice to buyers.

-The average expected construction cost value of new homes was $329,000, somewhat higher than regional norms, reflecting quality-focused development.
-This financial year (FY-26), there have been $481,000 in commercial approvals, demonstrating Theodore's residential nature.
-Compared to the Australian Capital Territory, Theodore records significantly lower building activity, 84.0% below the regional average per person.
-Limited new supply generally supports stronger demand and values for established homes, reflecting market maturity and possible development constraints.
-Recent development has been entirely comprised of detached dwellings, preserving Theodore's suburban nature and attracting space-seeking buyers.
+The average value of new homes being built is $329,000, higher than regional norms, reflecting quality-focused development.
+In the current financial year, there have been $481,000 in commercial approvals, demonstrating Theodore's residential nature.
+Compared to the Australian Capital Territory, Theodore records markedly lower building activity, 84.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, reflecting market maturity and possible development constraints.
+Recent development has been entirely comprised of detached dwellings, preserving Theodore's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

-The location has approximately 3740 people per dwelling approval, indicating an established market.
-With population projections showing stability or decline, housing demand pressures in Theodore are expected to remain reduced, benefiting potential buyers.
+The location has approximately 3740 people per dwelling approval, demonstrating an established market.
+With population projections showing stability or decline, Theodore should see reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development